microsoft/azurelinux/toolkit/tools/imagecustomizer/README.md

    The customized image is placed in the file that you specified with the `--output-image-file` parameter.
 You can now use this image as you see fit.
    (For example, boot it in a Hyper-V VM.)

+## Things to avoid

+The Image Customizer tool provides the option to run custom scripts as part of the customization process.
+These can be used to handle scenarios not covered by the Image Customizer tool.
+However, these scripts are only run within a chroot environment, which while it is kind of similar to containers, is very explicitly not a sandbox environment.
+So, such scripts have the ability to modify the host build system.

+In particular, you should be very wary of commands that have the ability to change the runtime kernel settings.
+And even commands that only read runtime kernel settings are probably doing the wrong thing, since the host build system's kernel is likely entirely unrelated to the customized OS's kernel.

+Examples of commands to avoid:

+- `ip`
+- `iptables`
+- `iptables-save`
+- `ip6tables-save`
+- `sysctl`

+Instead, you should you make use of config files that set the runtime kernel settings during OS boot.

+Example config directories to use instead:

+- `/etc/sysctl.d` (`systemd-sysctl.service`)